 Q: Does Shih Chien University offer accommodation?
 A: Yes.
 There is an off-campus dormitory available 10-15 minutes away from campus by public transport.
 You can read more about the room options here.

 Q: I want to find my own accommodation.
 Should I book accommodation in advance or after arriving in Taipei?
 A: As you wish.
 However, it is recommended to sign a lease only after arriving in Taipei and seeing the place with your own eyes first.

 Q: Is Taipei a safe city?
 A: Yes!
-According to Global Peace Index, Taipei is one of the safest cities in the world with very low exposure to crime.
-The Taiwanese people are also considered among the most friendliest and open-minded people in Asia, and they are known for their welcoming attitude towards foreigners.
+According to Global Peace Index, Taipei is one of the safest cities in the world, with very low exposure to crime.
+The Taiwanese people are also considered among the friendliest and most open-minded people in Asia, and they are known for their welcoming attitude towards foreigners.

-Q: Do I need to have an insurance?
-You are required to have a valid accident and health insurance either from your home country or an insurance recommended by Shih Chien University for the whole duration of the program.
+Q: Do I need to have insurance?
+You are required to have a valid accident and health insurance either from your home country or insurance recommended by Shih Chien University for the whole duration of the program.
 See our recommended travel insurance providers.
-You can also purchase a health and accident insurance at the university after arrival (cost max.
+You can also purchase health and accident insurance at the university after arrival (cost max.
 5000 NTD).

 Q: What kind of costs should I be prepared for?
 A: In addition to tuition fees, you should be prepared to pay for the student visa, flights, accommodation and other living costs.
 The costs of living in Taipei are somewhat lower than in many Western cities, but the real costs will depend on your individual lifestyle.
 Find a list of general living costs here.
 Read more about budgeting your study abroad semester.

 Q: I need to have my learning agreement/certificate of enrollment signed.
 What should I do?
 A: Please fill out the document and send it to email@example.com.